angoca/db2-docker/instance/expc/README.md

     sudo docker run -i -t --ipc="host" --cap-add IPC_LOCK --cap-add IPC_OWNER --name="db2inst1" -p 50000:50000 angoca/db2-instance

 Once the container is running, the console is active under the `/tmp/db2_conf` directory.
 In this directory you will find a DB2 response file and a script to create an instance.
 The DB2 response file is configured to create a DB2 instance called `db2inst1` listening on port `50000`.
-If you want to change these or other properties, you just need to modify the response file.
+If you want to change these or other properties, you just need to modify the response file or call the createInstance script with another username, for example:

+    createInstance myinst

-Once the response file is ready, you just need to execute the script.
-It will run `db2isetup`, then start the instance, and leave the console open under the `db2inst1` user.
+It will run `db2isetup`, then start the instance, and leave the console open under the `db2inst1` user or the one your provided.
 Once there, you can create the database, or perform other configuration changes.

     ./createInstance